 No matter how old they are, or how cold it is or even if we attend an egg hunt at church first -- we still have our family egg hunt at home because I know things like this build AWESOME memories for kids!

-So I thought we'd share a super easy Easter Egg Hunt that you can do at your house!
+So I thought we'd share a super easy Easter Egg Hunt that you can do inside your house!

-We have the clues all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens ;) -- all you need is a set of plastic Easter eggs!
+We have the printable eggs all set up for you along with a few details on how to make it easy for younger kids or nice and challenging for the tweens & teens (or adults too! ;) -- all you need is a set of plastic Easter eggs!